devlemire/6mans-JS/README.md

 - Run `echo token=TOKEN > .env`
   - Replace TOKEN with the token you copied
 - Run `node index.js`
+- In a Discord server where you have added the bot, type !6m-help to verify the bot is working and to see a list of helpful commands.

 # After initial setup - How to run